brancisco/-CSCI-4448-project/README.md

 ### NOTES:

-Hey guys (Brandon here), make any changes you see fit!
-I'm not set on the name at all, so feel free to change that too (or give some suggestions).
-Once we all agree on the functionality / description and what not, I will turn the *Project Part 1* section into a PDF to submit!

 File should be named: `ProjectGroup#_TitleOfYourProject_Part1.pdf`

+Hey guys, I instaled a virtual env in our repo so that we all are using the same version of python and django.

+All you have to do is run this `/path/to/DJANGO_ENV/bin/python3` to use this version of python..

+At the top of the python files we should write `#!/path/to/DJANGO_ENV/bin/python3`

 ---